Punktum-dk/epp-service-specification/README.md

 <a id="add-ip-address-sub-process"></a>
 ##### Add IP Address sub-process

 Addition of IP addressed supports the additional of IPv4 and IPv6 addresses.
-These are required as part of our glue record policy.
+These might be required as part of our [glue record policy][DKHMDNSSPECGLUE].
 If additional status elements are added to this command it will fail.

 | Return Code | Description |
 | ----------- | ------------ |